NevermindNilas/TheAnimeScripter/README.md

 **Officially Supported:**
 - Cugan ( CUDA, DirectML and NCNN versions )
-- ShuffleCugan ( CUDA and NCNN versions)
+- ShuffleCugan ( CUDA, TensorRT, and NCNN )
-- Span ( CUDA, DirectML and NCNN versions)
+- Span ( CUDA, TensorRT, DirectML and NCNN versions)
 - RealESRGan ( CUDA and NCNN versions)
 - OmniSR ( CUDA only )
-- SRVGGNet (Available in Compact, UltraCompact, SuperUltraCompact, and their respective DirectML versions)
+- SRVGGNet (Available in Compact, UltraCompact, SuperUltraCompact, and their respective TensorRT and DirectML versions)

 **Unofficially Supported:**
 - Custom models compatible with [Spandrel](https://github.com/chaiNNer-org/spandrel) can be used via the `--custom_model` parameter.